Details on the Law Review Summer Write-On Competition

 The top ten written submissions will be extended invitations to Law Review.

-The remaining ten to twenty slots will be extended based on a combination of both grades and writing ability.
+The remaining twenty to twenty-five invitations will be extended based on a combination of both grades and writing ability.
 Both components will be given equal weight.
-All students in the competition (excluding the ten who "grade-on" and the ten who "write-on") will be assigned two ranks.
-First, they will be ranked in order based on their class rank.
-For example, if there are thirty students in the competition, they will be ranked 1-30.
+All students in the competition (excluding the top ten submissions) will be assigned two ranks.
+First, they will be ranked in order based on their GPA.
 Second, these students will be ranked in order of their writing quality.
 These two rankings will be combined, and the remaining slots will be offered to those students with the best overall ranking.

 Questions about the Writing Competition in general (What is a student Note?
 How is it formatted? etc.), should be e-mailed to the Student Writing Editor at .
 We recommend students also browse Law Reviews in the library to see what a student Note looks like (keeping in mind that your paper will be substantially shorter).

 More information about the Law Review Summer Writing Competition may be found on the competition TWEN page.